In a cold neighborhood full of dark hearts and darker magic, only one man has the poker face and killer hand to deal out justice:

 You rear back and throw your sword.
 “It’s dangerous to go alone…” you whisper to yourself as you hurl your blade like a boomerang.

 Your jian spins through the air like a boomerang.
-It passes through the Ogre’s flame sword, azure light flashing as your Sunder enchantment discharges.
+It passes through the Ogre’s flame sword, azure light flashing as your Sundering enchantment discharges with violent force.

 What happens when the magic forcing several kilograms of flame into the shape of a sword gets dispelled?